pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Children's History Bookstore, Ancient History Books for Young Adults & Children

 THE VICIOUS VIKINGS STICKER BOOK (Horrible Histories series)

 by Terry Deary.
 Hilarious, but historically accurate, color illustrations by martin Brown.
 Condition: NEW 1994 CE (London) via Scholastic soft cover, second printing.
 Content: No one does Kid's history like Horrible Histories.
 Reviewer: "The facts were fun and easily memorable due to the great graphics and comic book style format."
 Fun and historically accurate - who could ask for anything more?
 Over 100 re-peelable stickers.
 Pair this with CE's Vicious Vikings.
 Grades 5 - 8.
-[2 copies available]
+[1 copy left]

 $ 3.50 + $ 3.19 media shipping.